Gijs6/ckv/README.md

 Built with [Flask](https://github.com/pallets/flask) and [Jinja](https://github.com/pallets/jinja) (yeah I like Flask, it is just simple but amazing).
 I could easily use a static site generator, but I like styling everything, so just writing the HTML myself works the best.

+If you want to run the site yourself, just clone this repo, install Flask via `pip install flask`, and run `py main.py` (or `python3 main.py` or just whatever works).
+You can then visit the site at `localhost:5000` (or another link, the correct link will be printed in the terminal).
+If you just open the HTML files, the menu and base of the pages won't load correctly.

 ***

 *Nu alleen nog 5 punten halen overal op die rubrics...😉*